 Ask your instructor which citation style you should use.
-Detailed information (examples, quick guides, and useful websites) on the most widely used style guides, APA (6th ed.
-OR 7th ed.), MLA (8th ed.) and Chicago (16 ed.), are provided in separate tabs in this Guide.
+Detailed information (examples, quick guides, and useful websites) on the most widely used style guides, APA (7th ed.), MLA (8th ed.) and Chicago (17th ed.), are provided in separate tabs in this Guide.

 If you have a specific question that isn't answered on the Guide:

 Citation builders are online tools that automatically format your resources in a specific style.
-They are certainly time savers but REMEMBER TO CHECK the citations that these tools generate against the official style guide that you instructor requires you to use.
+They are certainly time savers, but REMEMBER TO CHECK the citations that these tools generate against the official style guide that your instructor requires you to use.
 A common formatting error of most citation builders is that they rarely indent the second, and subsequent, lines of a citation.
-This is required by nearly all citation style.
+This is required by nearly all citation styles.

 Two easy to use citation builders are

-Assistance with creating bibliographies in MS Word can be found at Microsoft 2010 and at Microsoft 2007.
+Assistance with creating bibliographies in MS Word can be found at Microsoft 2010.